nguyenthanhthuy140403/Seneca-courseworks/README.md

 # Seneca Polytechnic Projects
-Repository of academic work from Seneca Polytechnic, including projects in C++, JavaScript, systems programming, and foundational computing concepts.
+Repository of academic work from Seneca Polytechnic, including projects in C++, JavaScript, HTML systems programming, and foundational computing concepts.

 ## Overview
 The goal of this repository is to showcase my foundation knowledge I had learned in Seneca: